Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Those more comfortable on land can enjoy hikes through the Mangrove Swamp or spotting zebras, rhinos, hippos, and other game in the Kenneth Steinbank Reserve or Tala Valley.
 Most attractions in Durban are relatively safe, as long as travellers refrain from wearing expensive jewellery and clothing and showing expensive cameras.
 It is always best to stay in a group when walking around in urban areas, and visitors should never walk around after dark.

-Zululand is the ancestral home of the Zulu people.
-It is the site of many bloody battles between the British, the Zulus and the Afrikaners during the 19th century, and is best explored as a self-drive adventure.
-That said, many tours are available from Durban.
+Zululand is the ancestral home of the Zulu people and was the site of many bloody battles between the British, the Zulus and the Afrikaners during the 19th century.
+The area is best explored as a self-drive adventure, though many tours are available from Durban.
 Almost every town in this part of northern KwaZulu-Natal has a story to tell or an event to commemorate.
 Tourism offices throughout the region provide maps and guides to help visitors make the most of the culture, history, scenery and wildlife.
-The landscape varies from plains and rolling hills, to river valleys and lush forests, and it once encompassed the legendary Shake Zulu's kingdom.
-He clashed with the British and Afrikaners in many epic battles.
-Eshowe is the Zulu nation's centre.
-King Shake was born close to the small town, and it was the site of a 10-week siege during the Anglo-Zulu War of 1879.
-Ladysmith and Dundee are other notable towns.
-The historic battles of Rourke's Drift, Blood River and Isandlwana took place near them.
+The landscape varies from plains and rolling hills, to river valleys and lush forests, and it once encompassed the legendary king Shaka Zulu's kingdom.

 iSimangaliso Wetland Park is the largest and most exciting in a string of game parks and nature reserves in KwaZulu-Natal's far north.
-Many still know it by its former name, St Lucia Wetland Park.
-Dominated by the fascinating St Lucia estuary and lake system, the park includes eight distinct ecosystems, which vary from dry thorn scrub to tropical forest.
+Still known to many by its former name, St Lucia Wetland Park, it is dominated by the fascinating St Lucia estuary and lake system, and includes eight distinct ecosystems, which vary from dry thorn scrub to tropical forest.
 Some of the world's highest dunes border them.
 The park also encloses three major lake systems, beautiful beaches, tropical reefs, Africa's largest estuarine system, and most of South Africa's remaining swamp forests.
-Big-Five game viewing is on offer too.
-Visitors should note that this is the only place in the world where they will see hippos, crocodiles and sharks co-habiting the same lagoon.
-There are comfortable rest camps and some very picturesque campsites in the park.
-The Wetland Park was declared South Africa's first UNESCO World Heritage Site in recognition of its natural beauty, unusual ecosystems, and the 700-year-old fishing traditions of local inhabitants.
+This is the only place in the world where hippos, crocodiles and sharks co-habit the same lagoon.
+The Wetland Park was declared South Africa's first UNESCO World Heritage Site.

 The popular Midlands Meander arts and crafts route winds through the Midlands, along the R103 road.
 It takes in a plethora of participating attractions dotted across the countryside, ranging from herb farms to antique shops.
 The Meander covers about 50 miles (80km) between the towns of Pietermaritzburg and Mooi River, and showcases the lovely Midlands landscapes as much as anything else.
-A really fun and artistic way to explore this beautiful region, the Midlands Meander is a must for those who enjoy quaint tea houses and creativity.
+A really fun and artistic way to explore this beautiful region, the Midlands Meander is a must for those who enjoy quaint teahouses and creativity.
 The Meander includes adventure activities, historic landmarks, restaurants and eateries, conference and wedding facilities and the shops and studios of something like 150 talented local artists and craftsmen.
-For those less crafty and more active, horse riding, hiking, tubing, cycling, swimming, quad biking, and fishing can be enjoyed along the route.
-Northwest of Durban in the Midlands of KwaZulu-Natal is the Midmar Public Resort Nature Reserve, which offers accommodation, picnic sites and recreational opportunities around the huge Midmar Dam.

 Located just a 45-minute drive inland from Durban, Tala Private Game Reserve is a relaxed wildlife sanctuary where visitors can view zebra, hippo, rhino, giraffe, kudu, antelope, and other wildlife.
 The park is home to more than 350 bird species and is a delight for bird-watchers.
-Surrounded on all sides by farmland, visitors won't find predators like lions or cheetahs in Tala, but the reserve is a great day trip for those who prefer not to head to the bigger parks like Umfolozi or Kruger.
+Surrounded on all sides by farmland, visitors won't find predators such as lions or cheetahs in Tala, but the reserve is a great day trip for those who prefer not to head to the bigger parks such as Umfolozi or Kruger.
 Game drives and bush walks are available with experienced guides and should be booked in advance.
 The restaurant is excellent, offering buffet-style meals with African flair, and the various luxury accommodations are perfect for romantic getaways.
-It's also a popular venue for weddings and conferences.
-Tala allows self-drive safaris, which don't have to be booked in advance.
-Visitors can also opt to be taken on a two-hour trip with a knowledgeable guide, either by 4x4, on horseback, or on foot.

 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.